Showing posts with label peach. Show all posts

 Day 1: Friday, May 24, 2013

-At 5:30 A.M., I drove hubby to Foodland to catch his ride to work in Huntsville.
+At 5:30 A.M., I drove Hubby to Foodland to catch his ride to work in Huntsville.

-I picked up hubby at Mapco in Huntsville, Al near NASA at 10:30A.M.
+I picked up Hubby at Mapco in Huntsville, AL, near NASA at 10:30A.M.

 We ate brunch at Cracker Barrel Store number 51 in Cullman, Al.

-Hubby ordered a bacon cheeseburger plate with onion rings $10.58 and a diet coke $1.99 for total $23.11.
-(We shared a dark mallow cup $1.19.)
+Hubby ordered a bacon cheeseburger plate with onion rings for $10.58 and a diet Coke for $1.99, for $23.11.
+(We shared a dark mallow cup for $1.19.)

 Holding up a peach at Peach Park